ue22-p24/backend-flask-chatapp-steps/readme.md

-# GET /front/users : a web page to see the users
+# redirect the / route to /front/users